ENCODE-DCC/pyencoded-tools/README.md

 Name each "sheet" of the excel file the name of the object type you are using with the format used on https://www.encodeproject.org/profiles/
 Ex: Experiment, Biosample, Document, AntibodyCharacterization

 Or use the '--type' argument, but this will only work for single sheet documents

-Ex: ENCODE_import_data.py mydata.xsls --type Experiment
+    ENCODE_import_data.py mydata.xlsx --type Experiment

 The header of each sheet should be the names of the fields just as in ENCODE_patch_set.py,
 Ex: award, lab, target, etc.